The Easiest Way To Make A Resin Diorama

 Step 3: Let cure

-Once you have adequately swirled your resin colors around in the ornament, use a heat gun to eliminate any bubbles.
-Be very careful when using the heat gun and keep it constantly moving; do not leave it in any one spot.
+After swirling your resin colors around, use a heat gun to eliminate any bubbles.
+Be very careful when using the heat gun and keep it constantly moving; don’t leave it in any one spot.
 If you overheat the ornament, it can melt.
 Once done, set it aside to cure.
 I put the ornament in a plastic cup to keep it from tipping over, then covered it with foil to prevent dust and other debris from getting into the resin.

 colored epoxy